LimePoint/opschain-docs/docs/getting-started/README.md

 ### Visit the OpsChain web UI

-Access your OpsChain server in a web browser to see your changes in the OpsChain web UI (e.g. at `http://localhost:3000/` if using the default port on a local installation).
-We plan for the web UI to continue to evolve and have additional features in future releases.
+In addition to the CLI, OpsChain also provides a read only web interface that allows you to view the change that OpsChain manages in your organisation.

+The OpsChain web UI is available by accessing the address of your OpsChain server in a web browser - if using the default installation options then this would be at [http://localhost:3000/](http://localhost:3000/).
+It uses the same username and password as the CLI.

+_Note: Currently, the web UI provides a read only view and does not replace all the CLI's functionality._

 Please [contact us](/docs/support#how-to-contact-us) if you have any feedback, we'd love to hear it.